yu-ming-chen/tp/docs/DeveloperGuide.md

 **API** : `Storage.java`

 The `Storage` component:
-* Can save `UserPref` objects in json format and read it back.
+* Can save `UserPref` objects in JSON format and read it back.
-* Can save all NUSave data in json format and read it back.
+* Can save all NUSave data in JSON format and read it back.

 ![Structure of the storage component](images/StorageClassDiagram.png)